mr4tt/csmic/content/misc/internship_lessons.md

     - do not spend too much time rabbit holing into tools or the codebase at the expense of doing things

 6. **ask good questions**
+    - ask for lots of help if you need it! it's more productive to ask than spend an hour hunting online for an answer
     - make sure to google your question before you ask
-        - if you didn't find anything, ask and mention what you found when googling
+        - if you didn't find anything useful, ask for help and mention what you discovered online
-    - anything else i have to say is [said](https://jvns.ca/blog/good-questions/){: .blue-link} [better](https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/){: .blue-link} by julia evans
+    - anything else i have to say has been said better by julia evans: [(1)](https://jvns.ca/blog/good-questions/){: .blue-link} [(2)](https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/){: .blue-link}

 7. **if you find something annoying, see if you can quickly automate it**
     - bash is your friend
-    - if you can't do it quickly, ask your mentor if it's worthwhile to automate it so other people can use your script
+    - if you can't do it quickly, ask your mentor if it's worthwhile to spend time automating it so other people can use your script

 8. **socialize with other interns, go to intern events**
     - at least there's free food

 ---

-note: i have never done a swe internship. make of that what you will.
+note: i have never done a swe internship. make of this what you will.